matteocam/strips-anthology-maker/README.md

 # strips-antology-maker
-Extracts strips from web pages and put them together in a pdf.
+Extracts strips from web pages and combines them in a pdf.

 For educational purposes only.